-Teacher Feedback: Based on the feedback from teachers on our professional development surveys from August, October, January, and March, as well as a May survey related to PD for the 2023-24 school year, high priorities for next year include writing strategies, English language development and ongoing support in mathematics.
-Districtwide focus on how to accelerate learning in math for students missing foundational math concepts.
+Teacher Feedback: Based on the feedback from teachers on our professional development surveys from September, November.
+January, and March, as well as a May survey related to PD for the 2023-24 school year, high priorities for next year include support for how to maximize small group instruction, particularly in the area of early literacy skills for upper grades teachers and in how to accelerate learning in math for students missing foundational math concepts.
+Teachers also expressed a desire to shift from presentation-style PD to a coaching model with demonstration lessons and peer observations.
 A teacher and staff LCAP survey was given in May to seek additional input.
-The two highest areas of need for professional development next year are social-emotional learning and writing strategies.
+The two highest areas of need for professional development next year are social emotional learning and writing.
 Teachers expressed that they would like to maintain the district's support of the designated ELD program through the dedicated ELD/intervention teachers and release time for teacher collaboration.
-Since we adopted a new History-Social Science curriculum (HSS), that will be a focus for PD as well as continuing our Engaging English Learners Through the Arts (ECELA) grant.
-One of our goals will be to integrate ELD, writing and art by implementing a new HSS curriculum.
+Since we adopted a new History Social Science curriculum, that will be a focus for PD as well as continuing our Engaging English Learners Through the Arts (ECELA) grant.
+One of our goals will be to integrate ELD, writing and art through implementing a new HSS curriculum.